mntw/multipoint-sender/README.md

   -fs MB, --filesize MB
                         Size of transmitted data
-  -st, --statistics     Show statistics and progress
+  -st, --statistics     Show statistics and progress --grpc PORT           Take parameters from remote grpc connection.
+All cli
+                        parameters will be ignored.
+This options takes port number as input.

 possible actions (at least one is required):
   -df FILE NAME, --dfile FILE NAME